-To determine the net number of undeveloped parcels subject to retirement under the BRP, the Committee used the County Assessor's gross list of 2,271 undeveloped parcels.
-From that list, the Committee deducted APNs that are not subject to the retirement program (such as parcels on the water wait list, grandfathered parcels, etc.) and parcels that are owned by public or private organizations that may not be developed.
-Table 2 below summarizes adjustments made to the base report to estimate the net number of APNs subject to the Buildout Reduction Program.
+To determine the net number of undeveloped parcels subject to retirement under the BRP, the committee used the County Assessor's gross list of 2,248 undeveloped parcels.
+From that list, the committee deducted APNs that are not subject to the retirement program (such as parcels on the water wait list, grandfathered parcels) and parcels that are owned by public or private organizations that may not be developed.
+The table 2 below summarizes adjustments made to the base report to estimate at the net number of APNs subject to the Buildout Reduction Program.
 It should be noted that the net retirement list includes those APNs within Special Project Areas 1 and 2 which were excluded from the 2006 BRP Report.
 Therefore, the BRP applies to 1,377 undeveloped residential APNs.

 Some of the 1,377 undeveloped APNs may be subject to deed restrictions or easements.
 Verifying the status of any restrictions will be necessary prior to considering the purchase property pursuant to the BRP.
-The Committee is also aware that some of the properties owned by the CCSD, the County, and conservancies may not be subject to any sort of development limit.
-The Committee recommends that whoever administers the BRP encourage these entities to formally retire their properties with suitable recorded restrictions or easements.
+The committee is also aware that some of the properties owned by the CCSD, the County, and conservancies may not be subject to any sort of development limit.
+The committee recommends that the BRP Administrator encourage these entities to formally retire their properties with suitable recorded restrictions or easements.

+Table 2

-Table 2 Summary of Undeveloped APNs
+Summary of Undeveloped APNs